davidalias/AgenticAI/RAG/readme.md

 Once data is recieved, it is important to convert it into a structure where additional strategies like chunking and embedding be applied, before storing it into a vector db.

-In Data Ingestion Pipeline, after data parsing to a document structure, the next step is chumking.
+In Data Ingestion Pipeline, after data parsing to a document structure, the next step is chunking.
 In chunking, the entire data is converted into multiple chunks, and then embedding is applied to it.

 In embedding, there is a fixed context size.
 If more data is passed than the context size, it may not be possible to convert text into a vector.
 Hence, data should be passed within the limit of a context size, and it is a good strategy to divide data into chunks.

 After chunking, embedding will be applied to every chunk, and records will be stored in a vector db as vectors, which in turn can be used for similarity search.